nodee-apps/cms/README.md

 Forms are something like simple data models.
 Instead of generating HTML forms, they are publishing API, which can be used as rest endpoint when calling from AJAX (e.g. POST JSON /cmsforms/formId), in old fashioned HTML form way with query parameters or hidden inputs, or from internal API as CmsForm model.
 If you want pair multiple forms data on some key, just decide which property will be pairing key.
 You can ask visitors questions in multiple steps, or later, and send different emails.
 Sending emails can be triggered when some form property is defined or updated, etc…

 ## Customize anything – thanks to total.js
-Total.js is full-featured, well designed, and very fast.
+Total.js is full-featured, well designed, and very fast nodejs framework.
 You can extend or replace anything: serving static files, generating e-tags, authentication, authorization, controller behaviors, etc… It brings nice modularity approach.
 You can use modules, or whole packages to extend cms functionality.

 ## Enterprise
 NodeJS is a serious platform.
 It really can replace some technologies used today.
 So, why stop with something like basic cms.
 Let’s make something enterprise.